maxh/maxheinritz.com/_notes/go-links-and-wiki.md

 layout: note
 ---

 Two of my favorite internal tools are go links and wikis.
 I was first exposed to these at Google and have advocated for their use at the all startups I've joined.
-The best-in-class external offerings seems to be [golinks.io](https://www.golinks.io) and [Atlassian Confluence](https://www.atlassian.com/software/confluence).
+The best-in-class external offerings seem to be [golinks.io](https://www.golinks.io) and [Atlassian Confluence](https://www.atlassian.com/software/confluence).

 ## Go links